 Nearest Subway Stop: LINE A (red) and B (blue) “Termini”.

-Within 10 minutes walking distance from Termini station you will enter the pictoresque San Lorenzo district.
-Once a working-class neighbourhood, now it is mainly known as the University district.
+Within 10 minutes walking distance from Termini station you will enter the picturesque San Lorenzo district.
+Once a working-class neighborhood, now it is mainly known as the University district.
 “La Sapienza” University lies here and being the biggest in Europe it is inhabited by hundreds of students, who love the vibrant nightlife and the many buses and trams which stop in its streets.
 San Lorenzo is indeed full of pubs and shops and it is nice to have a nice pizza or a sandwich, but they are open until late and youngsters are very loud: it might not be the best idea to stay in this area if you want a quiet place to sleep or if you are traveling with kids!